B1LLYBAGZ/SQLSocialNetowrk/README.md

 - WHEN I test API POST and DELETE routes in Insomnia, THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list.

-## License

-This application uses the ISC License

 ## Installation / Usage

 The required packages/libraries needed were: